Housing Coordinator Los Angeles - FHSP

 Housing for Health | Los Angeles, CA | Full Time

-Founded in 2004, Brilliant Corners provides innovative housing and housing-related services to California’s most vulnerable individuals, with an emphasis on those transitioning from, or at risk of, homelessness or institutionalization.
-We develop, own and manage multi-family supportive housing and licensed residential care homes, and implement a broad array of scattered-site, one-on-one supportive housing, and clinical case management programs through partnerships with developmental services, homeless services, veterans’ services and health care sectors.
+Founded in 2004, Brilliant Corners provides innovative housing and housing-related services to those transitioning from or at risk of homelessness or institutionalization.
+We develop, own, and manage multi-family supportive housing and licensed residential care homes.
+Additionally, we implement a broad array of scattered-site, one-on-one supportive housing, and clinical case management programs through partnerships with developmental services, homeless services, veteran services, and health care sectors.

 In short, we do good work.

 We have offices in San Francisco and Los Angeles, currently have 240 staff and are growing daily.
 We’re looking for inspired, talented people who want to be part of a team that’s affecting profound change and is having fun doing it.

 With guidance from the Program Supervisor, the Housing Coordinator will provide housing retention services to individuals who were formerly homeless and are now housed in scattered-site housing in Los Angeles County.
 The Housing Coordinator will work directly with tenants and ongoing case management to ensure that tenants successfully retain their housing over time.
 The Housing Coordinator will ensure tenant well-being and unit habitability by conducting weekly, monthly, and quarterly home visits.
 The Housing Coordinator will work creatively to prevent eviction and other housing related issues.

 - Coordinate client move-ins into scattered-site housing units.

 - Liaison between client and the Intensive Case Management Unit.

 - Work with the Housing Specialist team to assist with housing placements and assignments.

 - Assist with maintaining FHSP Application reviews and trackers.

 - Ensure tenant well-being and unit habitability through a regular schedule of unit inspections and wellness checks.